davidgriesel/davidgriesel/README-PORTFOLIO.md

 # Results

 ## Overview
 A medical staffing agency that supplies temporary personnel to clinics and hospitals across the United States is preparing for the upcoming 2018/19 influenza season.
-This analysis supports planning efforts by identifying high-risk population groups using age, examining seasonal trends, and developing a state-level risk profile to help determine when, where, and how many staff may be needed.
+The project analysed historical influenza data to identify high-risk population groups through correlation analysis between age and deaths, examined seasonal patterns to determine the start and end of flu season, and developed a state-level risk profile to forecast when, where, and how many staff would be required.

 ## Key Questions